rtavenar/hdr/content/parts/02/shapelets_cnn.md

 ## Including Localization Information

 <!-- #region {"tags": ["popout"]} -->
-**Note.** This work was part of Mael Guillemé's PhD thesis.
+**Note.** This work is part of Mael Guillemé's PhD thesis.
-I was not involved in Mael's PhD supervision.
+I was not involved directly in Mael's PhD supervision.
 <!-- #endregion -->

-The shapelet transform, as defined above, does not hold localization information.
-Several options could be considered to add such kind of information.
+The shapelet transform, as defined above, does not contain localization information.
+Several options could be considered to add such information.
 First, the global pooling step could be turned into local pooling to keep track of local shapelet distances.
 In {% cite guilleme:hal-02513295 %}, we rather focused on augmenting the feature representation with shapelet match localization features.

-Relying on a set of random shapelets (shapelets that are extracted uniformly at random from the set of all subseries in the training set)
+Relying on a set of $p$ random shapelets (shapelets that are extracted uniformly at random from the set of all subseries in the training set)
 $\{\mathbf{s_k}\}_{k < p}$,
 each time series is embedded into a $2p$-dimensional feature that stores, for